We often field questions from people asking how to divorce in Oregon.

 Forms For Two Types Of Divorce

-In Oregon, there are two types of dissolution.
-Which type is appropriate for your case depends on the specifics of your situation and the complexity of your marriage.
+In Oregon, there are two types of divorce.
+Which type is appropriate for your case depends on the specifics and complexity of your case.
 This also impacts the forms you need to fill out and submit.

 SUMMARY DISSOLUTION